VAT Rate Ireland | VAT on Services & VAT Rates Database

 Bread products like garlic bread, onion bread, and fennel bread typically do not meet the VAT legislation’s ingredient definition for bread.
 As a result, these specialty bread items may be subject to the reduced VAT rate rather than the zero VAT rate applied to standard bread.
 This means they may incur a VAT charge of 13.5%, instead of no VAT, reflecting their classification as a different category under VAT rules.

 Do You Know?
-UK VAT Rate
+VAT RTD (Return of Trading Details) Explained

 Additionally, bakery products that are flour or egg-based are subject to VAT at a reduced rate.
 Meanwhile, the supply of alcohol products is subject to VAT at the standard rate, which is 23%.
 However, certain alcohol supplies are subject to special rules, including: